bogdankernel/threefish_512/README.md

 # threefish_512 v0.2

 * changed cipher name to threefish (only 512 keysize implemented still)
-* fixed some a possible big-endian bug.
+* fixed a possible big-endian bug.
 I don't have a BE system to test

 * Added tweak operating mode.
 THIS IS EXPERIMENTAL, my code is based on kernel-hacking guesswork.